-- Each unit or set of units is made up of five days (including weekends). - Preparation for unit(s): Students are expected to prepare for the unit(s) by reading several selections from the textbook and viewing several short (10-20 minute) online presentations.
-An online readiness quiz(zes) covering the readings and lecture material will be due on Day 2 (by 11:55p) of the unit(s).
+- Each unit is made up of four or five days (including weekends). - Preparation for unit(s): Students are expected to prepare for the unit(s) by reading several selections from the textbook and viewing several short (10-20 minute) online presentations.
+An online readiness quiz covering the readings and lecture material will be due on Day 2 (by 11:55p) of the unit.
 Students are encouraged to work with other students on the readiness quizzes. - During unit(s): The remainder of the days for a unit will be devoted to working individually and collaboratively to explore and apply the concepts.
 Your learning experience is thus dependent-to some extent-on your classmates and vice versa.
 Because of this, it is essential that you not only participate in the activities and discussions, but that you are prepared as best as you can possibly be by completing the preparation materials.
-The exploration (concept) and application (literature) activities are best carried out with a partner or study group in real time, either in person or via teleconference, chat, Skype, FaceTime, Google Hangouts, or similar means, but you may also work independently if you prefer.
-Plan to spend 2-3 hours per set of unit activities (two activities per unit) working on the learning activities, alone or with your study group.
-We will also work collaboratively online as a class to create the answer keys for the concept and literature activities.
+The exploration (Concept) and application (Literature) activities are best carried out with a partner or study group in real time, either in person or via teleconference, chat, Skype, FaceTime, Google Hangouts, or similar means, but you may also work independently if you prefer.
+Plan to spend 2 3 hours per set of unit activities (two activities per unit).
+We will also work collaboratively online as a class to create the answer keys for the Concept and Literature activities.
 Each student is expected to contribute at least once to each key each unit.
-The contributions to the collaborative keys will be due on Day 5 (by 11:55p) of the unit(s).
+The contributions to the collaborative keys will be due on Day 4 or 5 (by 11:55p) of the unit.
 The learning activity worksheets will not be collected (it is on your honor to do them).

-• End of unit(s): An online end-of-week quiz covering the concept and literature activities of the week, as well as concepts from earlier weeks, will be due on Day 5 (by 11:55p) of each unit(s).
-Students are expected to complete the end-of-week quizzes independently.
+• End of unit(s): An online end-of-unit quiz covering the learning objectives for the unit, as well as concepts from earlier units, will be due on Day 4 or 5 (by 11:55p) of each unit.
+Students are expected to complete the end-of-unit quizzes independently.